We’ve all heard about the benefits of drinking water, but how much do we know about its good for our bodies?

 - Buying or using a pretty water bottle you’ll be excited to use.

-- Setting a challenge for yourself (and reward yourself if you succeed).
+- Setting a challenge for yourself (and rewarding yourself if you succeed).

 When our body is healthy and at its best, our quality of life improves – and we’re happy, too!